Ralph Farquhar: Biography

-Farquhar first attended the United States Military Academy at West Point before receiving a Bachelor of Arts degree in communications from the University of Illinois.
-His writing credits include Happy Days, Fame, and Married...with Children.
+His writing credits include Happy Days, Fame, and Married... with Children.
 He has also served as an executive producer on The Sinbad Show, The Proud Family, and Real Husbands of Hollywood, and was the screenwriter of the 1985 film Krush Groove, starring Run-DMC.

-More recently, he signed an overall deal with Disney.
+In 2020, he signed an overall deal with Disney.

 Personal life

 His younger brother is Kurt Farquhar, a composer for film and television who has written themes and scores for several of the elder Farquhar's shows.
 His son is rapper and producer Regan Farquhar, best known under the stage name Busdriver.